 The Brother Gregory W. Nugent Endowed Scholarship: Established in 2020 through the Estate of James F. O'Neill, Jr. '57 in memory of Brother Gregory, a former President of Manhattan College, the Scholarship provides tuition assistance to students who graduated from P.S.
 79 High School in New York.

-The Gerard ’63 and Susan Caccappolo Scholarship established in 2008 to provide financial aid to students of Hispanic origin with preference given to inner-city residents.
+The Gerard ’63 and Susan Caccappolo Scholarship: Established in 2008 to provide financial aid to students of Hispanic origin with preference given to inner-city residents.

 The Louis Calder Foundation Scholarship: Founded in 1993 by the Trustees of The Louis Calder Foundation to provide tuition assistance to deserving students residing in the City of New York who graduated from secondary schools located in the City of New York.